Twelve Girls Band: History

 Chinese numerology gave Wang Xiao-Jing the idea for the Twelve Girls Band.
 When Xiao-Jing decided he wanted to create a female ensemble, he knew it needed 12 members.
 Per Chinese mythology it is the twelve jinchai (12 hairpins) representing womanhood.
 For the new project, the women were inspired by the art of the Yue Fang, the ensembles who played in the Tang dynasty courts during the years A.D.
 618 to 907.
+He wanted to update traditional Chinese music for today's audiences.

 The group debuted their modern compositions on ancient instruments in China and Japan during the Northern summer of 2003.
 In Japan their debut album topped the charts for 30 weeks.
 Their debut album, entitled "Eastern Energy," was released in North America in August 2004 with cover versions of Coldplay's "Clocks" and Enya's "Only Time" included, and a massive television advertising campaign announcing the group's arrival.

 BEIJING, June 11 (Xinhuanet) -- Chinese mainland performers the 12 Girls Band have launched their new album "Shining Energy" in Hong Kong, reported CRIENGLISH.com.
 Dressed in stunning red outfits, the girls performed a few tracks in front of the assembled media on Wednesday.
 The band has been a big hit in Japan, Hong Kong, Singapore.
 At the beginning of 2017, they held a concert in Japan and tickets sold out in 8 minutes.

-Among the instruments used by the women: erhu (Chinese fiddle), pipa (pear-shaped lute), guzheng (zither), yangqin (hammered dulcimer), dizi (transverse flute), and xiao (vertical flute).
-Occasionally, the duxianqin (single-stringed zither) and hulusi (three-piped gourd flute) are employed.
+In 2011, the original band announced their disbandment, after that some of the original girls still performed in some small concerts.
+In 2010, Yin Yan released a music video I Can't Be Your Man in which she played solo erhu.

+The manager describes the music of the Twelve Girls Band as "visual music".